 The CAISO uses the simultaneous path interactions component of uncertainty to address the impact that transmission flows on an ATC path located outside the CAISO’s Balancing Authority Area may have on the transmission transfer capability of an ATC path located at an Intertie.
 In the event of such path interactions, the CAISO uses a TRM value to prevent the risk of a system operating limit violation in Real Time for the CAISO ATC path.
 The amount of the TRM value may be set at a level up to, but not greater than, the forecasted impact on the CAISO ATC path’s capacity imposed by expected flow on the non-CAISO ATC path.

+The CAISO uses the aggregate load forecast component of uncertainty to address load forecast uncertainty at selected Interties.
+The CAISO will set this component of uncertainty as a percentage of TTC pursuant to the CAISO TRM Implementation Document, across the rolling thirteen (13)-month horizon and the rolling seven (7)-day horizon, on Interties where the CAISO has historically relied upon import supply to serve load.
+The load forecast component of the TRM may include sub-components to account for (1) changes ordered by Local Regulatory Authorities in planning reserve margins or resource procurement requirements for Load Serving Entities, and (2) load forecast changes.

+The CAISO uses the variations in generation dispatch component of uncertainty to address variations in generation dispatch driven by resource outages or other conditions to recognize that, in some circumstances, supply may have to be replaced or additional supply may have to be brought into the system to meet the changing needs.
+For example, the TRM may account for the unavailability of solar energy during the net-peak load period, the unavailability of hydroelectric capacity during drought conditions, or wind capacity not performing at its Net Qualifying Capacity.
+The CAISO will set this component of uncertainty as a percentage of TTC pursuant to the CAISO TRM Implementation Document, across the rolling thirteen (13)-month horizon and the rolling seven (7)-day horizon, on Interties where the CAISO has historically relied upon import supply to serve load.

 The CAISO uses the following databases or information systems, or their successors, in connection with establishing TRM values: the CAISO’s outage management system pursuant to Section 9, Existing Transmission Contract Calculator (ETCC), PI, EMS, and CAS.

-L.1.6 Capacity Benefit Margin (CBM) is that amount of transmission transfer capability reserved for Load Serving Entities (LSEs) to ensure access to Generation from interconnected systems to meet generation reliability requirements.
+L.1.6 Capacity Benefit Margin (CBM) is that amount of transmission transfer capability reserved for LSEs to ensure access to Generation from interconnected systems to meet generation reliability requirements.
 In the Day-Ahead Market, CBM may be used to provide reliable delivery of Energy to CAISO Balancing Authority Area Loads and to meet CAISO responsibility for resource reliability requirements in Real-Time.
 The purpose of this DAM implementation is to avoid Real- Time Schedule curtailments and firm Load interruptions that would otherwise be necessary.
 CBM may be used to reestablish Operating Reserves.
 CBM is not available for non-firm transmission in the CAISO Balancing Authority Area.
 CBM may be used only after:

 all non-firm sales have been terminated,